Undergraduate Production Regulations

 - All elevated surfaces or potential fall exposures must be reviewed in advance by Undergraduate Production and Yale Fire Code Compliance, and may also be reviewed by Yale EHS.

-- Platforms, risers, stages, stairs, and other elevated walking or working surfaces on stage are generally prohibited with the exception of those constructed and installed directly under the supervision of UP staff and used in the Off Broadway Theater, the Theater and Performance Studies black box, or YSD/YRT venues.
+- Platforms, risers, stages, stairs, and other elevated walking or working surfaces on stage are generally prohibited with the exception of those constructed and installed directly under the supervision of UP staff and used in the Off Broadway Theater, the Theater, Dance, and Performance Studies Black Box, or DGSD/YRT venues.
 Other exceptions will be evaluated on a case-by-case basis.
 The installation of these must be supervised and evaluated by UP staff before they are used by anyone.

 - Where platforms, risers, or stages are permitted, they must be designed and built to support an anticipated load of at least 100 pounds per square foot and constructed in a secure and stable manner that allows limited movement.

-- Scenic platforms higher than 24 inches are only permitted in the Theater and Performance Studies black box, Off Broadway, and YSD/YRT venues.
+- Scenic platforms higher than 24 inches are only permitted in the Theater, Dance, and Performance Studies Black Box, Off Broadway, and DGSD/YRT venues.
 Scenic platforms 36 inches or higher must have a railing on all exposed sides.
 Scenic stairs or step units higher than 24 inches must have a railing on at least one side.

 - Stair Railing must be between 36 and 37 inches from the upper surface of the stair rail to the surface of the tread, in line with the face of the riser at the forward edge of the tread.